Cesare Marsili: Dialogue Concerning the Two Chief World Systems

 Marsili's friendship proved invaluable to Galileo in the preparation of his great work Dialogue Concerning the Two Chief World Systems.
 Galileo finally decided to finally respond to Francesco Ingoli's work of 1616, known as De situ et quiete Terrae contra Copernici Systema disputatio challenging the theories of Copernicus.
 Marsili undertook to obtain a copy of it, and took part in the discussions Galileo held with his friends to work out the main lines of his counter-argument.
 Marsili also saw a manuscript draft of Galileo's response, and found himself the main point of contact between Galileo and other thinkers, including the peripatetic Scipione Chiaramonti and Kepler.
-Marsili was well aware of the crucial importance Galileo's Dialogue, and undertook a sustained campaign of letter writing to make other Bolognese writers and scholars aware of its forthcoming publication.
+Marsili was well aware of the importance Galileo's Dialogue, and undertook a sustained campaign of letter writing to make other Bolognese writers and scholars aware of its forthcoming publication.
 While preparing the ground for Galileo's ideas, he carefully avoided confrontation with traditional Aristotelian scholars.
 He also ordered 32 copies of the Dialogue from the printers, to sell to interested readers in Bologna.

 Because of the importance Galileo's book, Marsili sought to have his own name included in it in some positive light.
 In his letter to Galileo of 27 March 1631 he explicitly requested a mention, and at the same time informed him of a discovery he had made.
 The marble sundial created some five decades previously by Ignazio Danti on the facade of Santa Maria Novella did not in fact align with the sun at the equinox.
 He went on to refer to a number of other discrepancies between modern astronomical data and that reported by Ptolemy and other ancient writers.
 Galileo obliged him.
 In the fourth day of his Dialogue, Marsili features in a complimentary exchange between Salviati and Sagredo: